Community Development District (CDD) Fees

 CDD fees are charges imposed on homeowners within a CDD to pay for the construction and maintenance of infrastructure, community amenities, and other services within the district.

-In other words, the attraction for many new communities in Florida, including our local market of Jacksonville, is the amazing amenities that are built right inside the community.
 These amenities often include large clubhouses, resort-style pools, splash parks, waterslides, fitness centers, tennis courts, pickleball courts, other playing fields, kayak and canoe launches, and more.

 cdd fees